 4. Price transparency

 Reputable clinics usually display the price ranges for common treatments on their official websites or booking platforms.
-If a clinic insists that the price is only known upon arrival or that a deposit must be paid before getting an estimate, it is best to avoid that clinic.
+If a clinic insists that the price is only known upon arrival or that a deposit must be paid before getting an estimate, it is best to skip that clinic.
 Transparent pricing is an important indicator of a clinic’s reliability.

 III.
 Understanding the most popular treatments in Korean dermatology clinics